 Helpline volunteers answer calls to our helplines from our Auckland or Christchurch call centres.
 This is an opportunity to learn and work within a highly supportive team with full training and supervision provided.
-Skills can contribute towards other educational development.
-In return we ask for a commitment of a minimum of 3 shifts per month as well as a monthly supervision meeting.
+Skills can contribute to other educational development.
+In return, we ask for a commitment of a minimum of 3 shifts of 3 hours per month as well as a monthly supervision meeting.
 Shift times can fit around your schedule and can include daytime, evenings and weekends.

 To be a helpline volunteer you need to be:

-- Able to make a minimum two year commitment to shifts, supervision and training
+- able to make a minimum two-year commitment to shifts (4 x 3 hour shifts per month), supervision and training

 Specialist Face-to-Face Counselling

 Lifeline provides specialist counselling via its Auckland centre and via online counselling.
 Qualified and experienced counsellors volunteer some of their time to help those who turn to Lifeline in need of counselling.
 Counsellors are well supervised and have the opportunity to work with a wide variety of clients.
 There are also opportunities for volunteer counsellors to participate in ongoing training and development.